Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro and is one of the city’s most iconic landmarks.

 When you reach the other side of Pão de Açúcar, you will find a series of concrete pillars seemingly leading up the rock.
 Follow them up and look for the continuation of the trail above you.

 Most of the way up you’re climbing up massive rock slabs (so shoes with good grip are recommended).
 Definitely don’t attempt this trail in, or just after, rain.

 The path up the mountain isn’t too difficult to follow, and you’re typically fine so long as you’re following the path of least resistance.

-As you get higher you'll have to climb some long and explosed areas of rock.
+As you get higher you’ll have to climb some long and exposed areas of rock.